ykurata/Birthday-reminder/README.md

 # Python Birthday Reminder

-This is an app thats helps you to remember your friends birthdays.
+This is an app that helps you to remember your friends birthdays.
 User can login and save, edit or delete birthdays you don't want to forget.
 This is a notification on the day of your friends or family birthday.